cloveras/webcam/README.md

 * Finds sunrise, sunset, dawn, and dusk based on latitude and longitude.
 * Only shows images taken between dawn and dusk, handles midnight sun and polar night.
 * Navigation with touch gestures and arrow keys.
+* Shows the time (HH:MM) as a CSS overlay on thumbails when viewing a full day, month and year.
 * Data collection with Google Analytics and Microsoft Clarity

 Example: [Lillevik Lofoten webcam](https://lilleviklofoten.no/webcam/?type=day&date=20231117)

 If you like this you can
 [buy me a coffee](https://www.buymeacoffee.com/superelectric) ☕️

-## Todo

-* Add a CSS overlay to display `HH:MM` in the lower right corner on the mini images shown for days, months and years.

 ## Things that should be changed if you want to use this